PoisotLab/SimpleSDMLayers.jl/CONTRIBUTING.md

 - `src` contains all the functions, types, and methods
 - `tests` contains the unit tests and some integration tests
-- `docs` contains the documentation
-  1. please use `julia docs/_weave/make.jl` to update the webpage and the README
-  2. the notebooks go in `notebook` (also compile them, and update the README)

 ## Don't know where to start?

 - report a *bug* or suggest an *improvement* -- open an [issue] on *GitHub*
-- write a *vignette* -- used `GBIF.jl` to do something?
-Put a Jupyter notebook in `docs/notebooks`, and add it to the README
+- write a *vignette* -- used `SimpleSDMLayers.jl` to do something?
+You can add it to `docs/src/examples`!
 - improve the *documentation* -- all functions have a `docstring` where they are declared, and improving them is a great way to get started

 [issue]: https://github.com/EcoJulia/SimpleSDMLayers.jl/issues